Affordable housing in Canada: 2000s

+2010s

+As of 2010, housing prices and construction costs rose dramatically in Canada as they did elsewhere in the world.

 There was a modest improvement in housing affordability across Canada in the third quarter of 2011 after two consecutive quarters of deterioration.
 Part of this was due to decreased costs in home ownership resulting from lower mortgage rates.

 By 2012, the rising inequality gap had presented a significant challenge for Canadian households who were "priced out" of rental and ownership housing markets.
-By 2012, there was a slight deterioration in housing affordability, according to the Royal Bank of Canada (RBC).
+By that year, there was a slight deterioration in housing affordability, according to the Royal Bank of Canada (RBC).